samkcdev/Eloquent-Javascript-Exercises/Error and Debugging/Notes/JS Errors and debugging.md

 </pre>

-to show proper messages we can use throw
+to show proper custom error messages we can use 'throw'